Russia poised to resume space station flights

 "What is important is to say, 'OK, there is a problem' and make sure it is fully analyzed and we truly understand what the real root cause is," Polansky said.

 If Sunday's launch is successful, a new crew would fly to the outpost on November 13.
-Their scheduled arrival on November 15 would leave six days before the current crew is due to depart.
+Their arrival on November 15 leaves just six days before the current crew is scheduled to depart.
 Their replacements would launch between December 21 and 26.

 "It's going to be a fast handover, but they've been making preparations," Humphries said.
 "In general, they've been doing what they can to document the location of systems and items that crew is going to need."